+Japan has partially complied with its commitment to adapt regulatory frameworks to new forms of work while addressing the digital gender divide and intergenerational inequalities.
 Japan has adapted its regulatory framework to remote work through publishing a basic coping policy that encourages companies to provide telework opportunities and addressed digital gender divide through mandatory disclosure of the pay gap between men and women in the annual reports of listed companies.
 However, Japan has not adapted its regulatory framework to platform work.